kirilllzaitsev/vision_mtl/README.md

 comet_username=your_comet_username
 ```

-## Imlementation details
+## Implementation details

 ### Training

 The models are implemented in PyTorch.
 They are trained and evaluated on the task of semantic segmentation and depth estimation.
 A single GPU with 8Gb of memory is used for the experiments.
 The models are wrapped in the module from PyTorch Lightning, but due to this [issue](https://github.com/Lightning-AI/pytorch-lightning/issues/19216) the optimization loop is manual instead of using the `Trainer` from this library.

-Entry point for the pipeline is `training_lit.py`. `utils.py` contains arguments for the command line.
+The entry point for the pipeline is `training_lit.py`. `utils.py` contains arguments for the command line.

 To train a hard parameter sharing model ("basic") with weights pretrained on Imagenet, a sample command could be: